The day has given way to evening and the sun sets in the west behind the trees.

 The art of seduction in society has led to a feeling of scarcity in the mindset of many people.

-Television and advertisements seduce many into a perpetual state of want; and when not getting what they desire, into a state of perceived deprivation.
+Media and advertisements seduce many into a perpetual state of want; and when not getting what they desire, into a state of perceived deprivation.

 This is what creates and maintains consumers.